jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Columbia University is the second largest landowner in New York City, after the Catholic Church.
+⚡<!-- FUNFACT --> Fun fact: In Quebec, there is an old law that states margarine must be a different color than butter.

 </div>